fairmat/QuantLibIntegration/README.md

 QuantLibIntegration
 ===================

-Made some QuantLib (QLNET) features available to Fairmat
+Makes some QuantLib (QLNET) features available to Fairmat